ITSLeeds/UK2GTFS/README.md

 **Update November 2020**

-The [Open Bus Data Service](https://data.bus-data.dft.gov.uk/downloads/) Now offers a national GTFS download option based on [ITO World’s](https://www.itoworld.com) TransXchange to GTFS converter.
+The [Open Bus Data Service](https://data.bus-data.dft.gov.uk/downloads/) now offers a national GTFS download option based on [ITO World’s](https://www.itoworld.com) TransXchange to GTFS converter.
+For non-expert users it will probably be easier to download there files.
+However this packages is still being maintained to support conversion of historical files, and because the conversion of TransXchange to GTFS is open to interpretation and having alternative converters is useful.

 ## Capabilities - why we need another package